facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

                    parameters in the config object.
 Parameters not present in the config objects are being passed as is to the target.
-                   IMPORTANT: dataclasses instances in kwargs are interpreted as config and cannot be used as passthrough
+                   IMPORTANT: dataclasses instances in kwargs are interpreted as config and cannot be used as passthrough by default.
+To pass through `dataclass` instances, they need to be wrapped in the `hydra.utils.Boxed` object.
     :return: if _target_ is a class name: the instantiated object if _target_ is a callable: the return value of the call
     """